Tragedy, Fate and Nemesis

 During WWI, in 1917, Lawrence of Arabia (an Englishman) united many of the 'up-till-then' warring Arab tribes and led them to attack the Turks at the port city of Al'Aqabah which sits at the head of what is called, today, the Gulf of Katherina, a hundred and fifty miles south of the Dead Sea; a place where the modern-day Sinai peninsula, Saudi Arabia, Jordan and Israel all meet.

 Al'Aqabah was a key port for all supplies and guns coming through the Suez canal.
 The city was surrounded on it's back by a vast 'uncrossable' desert and on either side by impassable hills.
 Considered accessible only by way of the gulf, huge guns had been placed by the Turks at a fort there to guard and secure the water approach.
 The guns at Aqabah could only face the water.
 They were not capable of being turned to face the desert for no one had ever crossed that terrible stretch of desert hell known as the 'Devil's Anvil.'
-Lawrence, after much work, cajoling and consideration with the Arab tribes, had boldly decided to take Al'Aqabah from behind, sweeping in and conquering, unanticipated, from the desert itself.
+But now, Lawrence, working on behalf of the English, after much work, cajoling and consideration with the Arab tribes, had boldly decided to take Al'Aqabah from behind, sweeping in and conquering, unanticipated, from the desert itself.

 To unite the various tribes of Arabs that dwelt in that area, had been a long and considerable task.
 Now, with his campaign to take Aqabah finally underway, Lawrence and his men began traveling at night, as the sun was too intense to travel during the day across that burning desert.
 After many days of such travel, one morning, as the first light of dawn broke, it was discovered that one of the men was no longer on his camel.